 When Korczak accepted the invitation to carve a Mountain Memorial to Native American culture, he determined that it would be an educational and humanitarian project.
 He wanted Crazy Horse to be much more than “just” a colossal Mountain Carving.

-The Crazy Horse Memorial Foundation is built on Korczak, Ruth and Chief Henry Standing Bear’s ideals of creating a memorial to honor the living heritage of the North American Indians.
+Crazy Horse Memorial Foundation is built on Korczak, Ruth and Chief Henry Standing Bear’s ideals of creating a memorial to honor the living heritage of the North American Indians.
 As a part of this foundation THE INDIAN MUSEUM OF NORTH AMERICA® and THE NATIVE AMERICAN EDUCATIONAL AND CULTURAL CENTER® were created.
-The Museums feature American Indian art and artifacts from tribal Nations across North America and offer the opportunity for guests to be hands on with “make and take” activities.
-In the summer, guests can enjoy visiting with Native American Artisans, watching American Indian dancers perform, and learning more through the Talking Circle Speaker Series.
+The Museums feature American Indian art and artifacts from tribal Nations across North America.
+In the summer guests can enjoy visiting with Native American Artisans and watching American Indian musicians and dancers perform.

 Crazy Horse Memorial® offers several museums for visitors.
 Be sure to visit them all!